adoraa/campuSync/README.md

-Sure!
-Below is a detailed README template for your project.
-You can customize the content as needed.

----

 # CampusSync

 CampusSync is a Facilities Management System designed specifically for higher institutions and organizations in Nigeria.
 It streamlines the management of utilities and maintenance tasks, providing a comprehensive solution to track the maintenance lifecycle of facilities.